PRE-WORK AND ELEARNING

 How many hours of face-to-face training will Summer Institute include?

-Face-to-face Community of Practice time will be 12 hours, the General Session will be 1 hour, Site Team time will be 5 hours, and there are two 1½-hour pre-sessions on Day 0.
+Face-to-face Community of Practice time will be 12 hours, the General Session will be 1 hour, Site Team time will be 5 hours, and there is one optional 1½ hour AVID 101 pre-session offered at two different times on Day 0.
+For more information, please see the Summer Institute Daily Schedule at a Glance.

 The following specifications describe the technical standards officially supported by AVID and its online learning partners.
 If your system does not meet these requirements, you may still be able to access the online modules, but you may experience technical issues when running the courseware.